-Line 5 - To qualify for the senior citizens exemption, you must show either that:

-- · your previous residence was granted the exemption, or - that title was vested in the owner or all of the owners for at least 12 consecutive months prior to the date of filing the application.

-In computing the 12-month period, it is important that:
+5. In order to qualify for the senior citizens exemption, the applicant must show either that (1) his or her previous residence was granted the exemption, or (2) that title has been vested in the owner or all of the owners for at least 12 consecutive months prior to the date of filing the application.
+In computing the 12-month period, the following information is important.

-- · The period of ownership is not interrupted by: - a transfer of title to one spouse from the other. - a transfer of title to a surviving spouse from a deceased spouse either by will or operation of law. - The period of ownership of a prior residence may be considered where: - there was a taking of the property by condemnation or other involuntary proceeding (except a tax sale) and another property has been acquired to replace the taken property. - the prior residence has been sold and a replacement purchase made within one year if both residences are within the State.
+The period of ownership is not interrupted by:

+- ❖ A transfer of title to one spouse from the other. - ❖ A transfer of title to a surviving spouse from a deceased spouse either by will or operation of law.

+The period of ownership of a prior residence may be considered where:

+- There was a taking of the property by condemnation or other involuntary proceeding (except a tax sale) and another property has been acquired to replace the taken property. - ❖ The prior residence has been sold and a replacement purchase made within one year if both residences are within the State.

-Line 6 - The applicant must provide proof of ownership of the particular property upon which the exemption is sought.
+6. The applicant must provide proof of ownership of the particular property upon which the exemption is sought.
 Such proof might consist of a copy of the deed by which title was acquired by the applicant or a copy of a mortgage agreement or other document indicating that title is vested in the applicant.
-Once this proof has been submitted, it will not have to be submitted in future years unless specifically requested by the assessor
+Once this proof has been submitted, it will not have to be submitted in future years unless specifically requested by the assessor.

-Lines 7 and 8 - The property must be the legal residence of, and must be occupied by, all owners of the property unless:

-- a non-resident owner, who is the spouse or former spouse of the resident owner, is absent from the residence due to divorce, legal separation, or abandonment, or - an owner is absent from the property while receiving health related services as an inpatient of a residential health care facility and the property is not occupied by anyone other than the spouse or co-owner of such owner.
+7,8.
+The property must be the "legal residence" of, and must be occupied by, all owners of the property unless: (1) a non-resident owner, who is the spouse or former spouse of the resident owner, is absent from the residence due to divorce, legal separation, or abandonment, or (2) an owner is absent from the property while receiving health related services as an inpatient of a residential health care facility and the property is not occupied by anyone other than the spouse or co-owner of such owner.
 A residential health care facility is a nursing home or other facility that provides or offers lodging, board and physical care including, but not limited to, the recording of health information, dietary supervision and supervised hygienic services.